diegovalle/Homicide-MX-Drug-War/choropleths/readme.md

 Notes
 -----
-To run it on your machine you have to modify the path to the maps in the file "maps-locations.r" in the root directory
+To run it on your machine you have to modify the path to the maps in the file "config/config.yaml" in the root directory

 Sources
 -------